 TIME 10:00 a.m.
-ET

-Tuesday, May 9, 2017

-PLACE Lower Level Seminar Room

-101 Bullitt Lane, Louisville, Kentucky 40222

-ITEMS OF BUSINESS (1) To elect the three Class III members of the Board of Directors named in this Proxy

-Statement.

-(2) An advisory approval of the Company's named executive officer compensation.

-(3) To transact such other business as may properly come before the meeting and any postponement or adjournment thereof.

-RECORD DATE Holders of record of Sypris Solutions, Inc. common stock at the close of business on March 15,

-2017 are entitled to vote at the meeting.

-ANNUAL REPORT ON FORM 10-K

-The Company's 2016 Annual Report on Form 10-K, which is not a part of the proxy soliciting materials, is enclosed.

-PROXY VOTING

-It is important that your shares be represented and voted at the meeting.
-If you are a holder of record, you can vote your shares in one of four ways:

-(1) Visit the website noted on your proxy card to vote via the Internet;

-(2) Use the toll-free telephone number on your proxy card to vote by telephone;

-(3) Sign, date and return your proxy card in the enclosed envelope to vote by mail; or

-(4) Attend the meeting in person.
+ET Tuesday, May 1, 2018 PLACE Lower Level Seminar Room 101 Bullitt Lane, Louisville, Kentucky 40222 ITEMS OF BUSINESS (1) To elect the three Class I members of the Board of Directors named in this Proxy Statement.(2) An advisory approval of the Company's named executive officer compensation.(3) To transact such other business as may properly come before the meeting and any postponement or adjournment thereof.
+RECORD DATE Holders of record of Sypris Solutions, Inc. common stock at the close of business on March 15, 2018 are entitled to vote at the meeting.
+ANNUAL REPORT ON FORM 10-K The Company's 2017 Annual Report on Form 10-K, which is not a part of the proxy soliciting materials, is enclosed.
+PROXY VOTING It is important that your shares be represented and voted at the meeting.
+If you are a holder of record, you can vote your shares in one of four ways: (1) Visit the website noted on your proxy card to vote via the Internet; (2) Use the toll-free telephone number on your proxy card to vote by telephone; (3) Sign, date and return your proxy card in the enclosed envelope to vote by mail; or (4) Attend the meeting in person.
 If you are a beneficial owner of shares registered in the name of your broker, bank or other nominee, you should have received a voting instructions card with these proxy materials from that organization rather than from us.
 Follow the instructions from your broker, bank or other nominee included with these proxy materials, or contact your broker, bank or other nominee to request a legal proxy.
 A Proxy Statement describing matters to be considered at the Annual Meeting is attached to this notice.

-John R. McGeeney

-Vice President, General Counsel and Secretary

-April 5, 2017

-Important Notice Regarding the Availability of Proxy Materials

-The notice of annual meeting of stockholders to be held on May 9, 2017, this Proxy Statement, form of proxy card and the Sypris Solutions 2016 Annual Report on Form 10-K are available at www.sypris.com/proxymaterials.
+John R. McGeeney Vice President, General Counsel and Secretary March 28, 2018 Import tant Notice Regarding the Availability of Proxy Materials The notice of annual meeting of stockholders t 2017 Annual Report on Form 10-K are availab o be held on May 1, 2018, this Proxy Statement, form of proxy card and the Sypris Solutions ble at www.sypris.com/proxymaterials.

-TABLE OF CONTENTS

-PROXY STATEMENT Page 1 GOVERNANCE OF THE COMPANY 4 RELATIONSHIP WITH INDEPENDENT PUBLIC ACCOUNTANTS 9 AUDIT AND FINANCE COMMITTEE REPORT 11 PROPOSAL ONE, ELECTION OF DIRECTORS 12 CLASS III DIRECTOR NOMINEES FOR TERMS EXPIRING IN 2020 13 CLASS III DIRECTOR REAPPOINTED AS CLASS I DIRECTOR FOR TERM EXPIRING IN 2018 14 CLASS I DIRECTORS WHOSE TERMS EXPIRE IN 2018 14 CLASS II DIRECTORS WHOSE TERMS EXPIRE IN 2019 15 STOCK OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 16 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 17 EXECUTIVE OFFICERS 18 SUMMARY COMPENSATION TABLE 20 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2016 24 2016 DIRECTOR COMPENSATION 25 PROPOSAL TWO, ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION 27 AVAILABILITY OF ANNUAL REPORT ON FORM 10-K 28 OTHER MATTERS 28 SUBMISSION OF STOCKHOLDER PROPOSALS 28
+PROXY STATEMENT Page 1 GOVERNANCE OF THE COMPANY 4 RELATIONSHIP WITH INDEPENDENT PUBLIC ACCOUNTANTS 9 AUDIT AND FINANCE COMMITTEE REPORT 11 PROPOSAL ONE, ELECTION OF DIRECTORS 12 CLASS I DIRECTOR NOMINEES FOR TERMS EXPIRING IN 2021 13 CLASS II DIRECTORS WHOSE TERMS EXPIRE IN 2019 14 CLASS III DIRECTORS WHOSE TERMS EXPIRE IN 2020 15 STOCK OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 17 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 18 EXECUTIVE OFFICERS 19 SUMMARY COMPENSATION TABLE 20 OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2017 23 2017 DIRECTOR COMPENSATION 24 PROPOSAL TWO, ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION 25 AVAILABILITY OF ANNUAL REPORT ON FORM 10-K 26 OTHER MATTERS 26 SUBMISSION OF STOCKHOLDER PROPOSALS 26